Protect Your Interests with a Written Lease

 Hunter B. Schenck provides legal services to individuals and businesses in the area of litigation.

-Hunter is ranked as 2021 and 2022 Super Lawyer Rising Star.
-She is an active member of the York County Bar Association and serves as a member of the Social, Membership, and Law Day Committees.
-She is the Immediate Past Chair of the York County Bar Association’s Young Lawyers Section and a member of the Herbert Cohen Inn of Court.
+Hunter is ranked as a 2021, 2022, and 2023 Super Lawyers Rising Star.
+She has been elected as a Board Member of the York County Bar Association and serves as a member of the Membership and Continuing Legal Education Committees.
+She was the 2020 Chair of the York County Bar Association’s Young Lawyers Section and is a member of the Herbert Cohen Inn of Court.
 Hunter was a member of the 2015, 2017, 2019, and 2022 Bar Stools Casts.
-Hunter is a member of the Penn State Law Alumni Board, the Penn State York Women’s Philanthropic Network, and a life member of the Penn State Alumni Association.

 Read Hunter’s Bio Page in full HERE.